McCarthy warns of ‘dire ramifications’ over Biden debt limit negotiation position

-“With each passing day, I am incredibly concerned that you are putting an already fragile economy in jeopardy by insisting upon your extreme position of refusing to negotiate any meaningful changes to out-of-control government spending alongside an increase of the debt limit,” McCarthy said in a letter to Biden on Tuesday.
+“With each passing day, I am incredibly concerned that you are putting an already fragile economy in jeopardy by insisting upon your extreme position of refusing to negotiate any meaningful changes to out-of-control government spending alongside an increase of the debt limit,” McCarthy said in the letter to Biden.

-“Your position – if maintained – could prevent America from meeting its obligations and hold dire ramifications for the entire nation.”
+“Your position – if maintained – could prevent America from meeting its obligations and hold dire ramifications for the entire nation,” McCarthy added.

 McCarthy and Biden have not held a White House meeting to discuss the debt limit and spending since Feb.
-1. The Speaker in the Tuesday letter asked the White House to reach out to set up a date for a next meeting by the end of the week.
+1. In his Tuesday letter, the Speaker asked the White House to reach out to set up a date for their next meeting by the end of the week.

-McCarthy also laid out some areas of negotiation, suggesting reducing non-defense government spending to pre-inflationary levels and limiting out-year growth; rescinding unspent COVID-19 funds, increasing work requirements on those without dependents who receive government assistance; and taking measures to “lower energy costs” and increase security at the U.S.-Mexico border.
+McCarthy also laid out some areas of negotiation, suggesting ideas like reducing nondefense government spending to pre-inflationary levels and limiting out-year growth, rescinding unspent COVID-19 funds, increasing work requirements on those without dependents who receive government assistance, taking measures to “lower energy costs” and increasing security at the U.S.-Mexico border.

 “Taken together, such policies would help address the number one issue facing Americans today: Stubbornly high inflation brought on by reckless government spending,” McCarthy said.